 - Applying ice to the sole of the foot

 - Gentle stretching of the plantar fascia and Achilles tendon

 - Taping the foot and ankle to provide adequate support and alignment

 - Wearing supportive footwear with shock-absorbing soles or inserts.

-Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Brufen) and diclofenac (Voltaren) are often used to treat plantar fasciitis.
-It is unclear whether NSAIDs assist in the healing process but they are useful for controlling pain during treatment.
+Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and diclofenac are often used to treat plantar fasciitis.
+It is unclear whether NSAIDs assist in the healing process but they are useful for reducing inflammation and pain during treatment.